style-tools/docs/async/installation.md

 $async is compiled into modules via [Google Closure Compiler](https://developers.google.com/closure/compiler/) that does not just compress javascript but also [optimizes it for speed](https://developers.google.com/closure/compiler/).

-The Google Closure Compiler module architecture enables to concatenated a selection of $async modules without the use of a module loader.
+The Google Closure Compiler module architecture enables to concatenate a selection of $async modules without the use of a module loader.
 You can simply wrap the module source text in a IIFE and include it safely in the HTML document.

 ## Example: Pre-concatenated file